dragosroua/steem-witness-toolbox/README.md

 vi config.json
 ```

-The following defaults are used if you leave these fields empty in `config,json`:
+The following defaults are used if you leave the following fields empty in `config.json`:

 ```
 account_creation_fee - 5 (USD)